timcera/hspfbintoolbox/README.rst

 Installation
 ------------
-Should be as easy as running ``pip install hspfbintoolbox`` or ``easy_install hspfbintoolbox`` at any command line.
+Should be as easy as running ``pip install hspfbintoolbox`` at any command line.
 Not sure on Windows whether this will bring in pandas but as mentioned above, if you start with Python(x,y) then you won't have a problem.

 Usage - Command Line
 --------------------
-Just run 'hspfbintoolbox' to get a list of subcommands:
+Just run 'hspfbintoolbox --help' to get a list of subcommands:

  catalog
           Prints out a catalog of data sets in the binary file.

- dump
-          Prints out ALL data from a HSPF binary output file.

  extract
           Prints out data to the screen from a HSPF binary output file.

-The default for all of the subcommands is to accept data from stdin (typically a pipe).
-If a subcommand accepts an input file for an argument, you can use "--infile=filename", or to explicitly specify from stdin use "--infile='-'" .

 For the subcommands that output data it is printed to the screen and you can then redirect to a file.